 - The Group participates in a comprehensive portfolio of preclinical and clinical programs in partnerships with a number of large pharmaceutical companies and has a strong base of technologies for expanding the Company’s proprietary portfolio.

 Despite these factors, it is impossible to rule out, control or influence risk in its entirety.

-Leading antibody technologies, powerful strategic alliances, excellent know-how and a broad portfolio of validated clinical programs have made MorphoSys one of the world’s leading biotechnology companies in the field of therapeutic antibodies.
+Leading antibody technologies, excellent know-how and a broad portfolio of validated clinical programs have made MorphoSys one of the world’s leading biotechnology companies in the field of therapeutic antibodies.
 This therapeutic class is now one of the most successful in the industry, and there is an impressive number of pharmaceutical and biotechnology companies in the field of antibodies that could potentially become customers or partners for MorphoSys’s products and technologies.
 Due to this fact and thanks to the Company’s extensive technological and product development expertise, MorphoSys has identified a number of future growth opportunities.

 MorphoSys’s technologies for developing and optimizing therapeutic antibody candidates have distinct advantages that can lead to higher success rates and shorter development times in the drug development process.
 The transfer and application of MorphoSys’s core capabilities – even those outside of the field of antibodies – opens up new opportunities for the Group because many classes of compounds have similar molecular structures.
 The Innovation Capital initiative seizes previously unavailable opportunities by making MorphoSys a strategic investor in young, innovative companies and allowing it to use synergies effectively.

 OPPORTUNITY MANAGEMENT SYSTEM